nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - 2019-10-02: Added select 1 query for Postgres.
 Initial query times were 17-18seconds to select the last row in the table.
 Adding an index reduced to a few miliseconds
 - 2019-10-03: Added post 1 record for Postgres.
 Post query runs about as fast as select.
 Added getOne and post queries for couchDB.
 CouchDB queries seem to be running slower, which is surprising.
 - 2019-10-05: Initial performance testing using httperf: Both databases easily handle loads up to 200RPS.
 I'm running into an error with an httperf (open file limit > FD_SETSIZE).
 Spent time trying to debug with no issue.
 Looking into other load testers (locustio, jmeter, artillery).
+- 2019-10-08: Switched to K6 for load testing.
+Achieved 1,000 GET requests per second with reasonable latency.
+- 2019-10-10: Refactoring and writing some notes.
+Taking screenshots of query timings and preparing for mid-point conversation video.
+Refactored postgres post query.

 ## Optimizations